 Nevertheless, a clear understanding of the sovereignty of God in all of the affairs of His creation, particularly in His plan of redemption, is a rock on which the Spirit-anointed remnant will stand during the dark hours of Antichrist’s reign, which already appear to be coming upon us.

 The Scriptures distinguish between the righteous and the wicked in a manner suggesting that the righteous are of God and the wicked never were of God.

-The righteous cry, and the Lord heareth, and delivereth them out of all their troubles.
+The righteous cry out, and the LORD hears, and delivers them out of all their troubles.
 (Psalms 34:17)

-The wicked are estranged from the womb: they go astray as soon as they be born, speaking lies.
+The wicked are estranged from the womb; they go astray as soon as they are born, speaking lies.
 (Psalms 58:3)

-I will early destroy all the wicked of the land; that I may cut off all wicked doers from the city of the Lord.
+Early I will destroy all the wicked of the land, that I may cut off all the evildoers from the city of the LORD.
 (Psalms 101:8)

 The term wicked, as used in the Book of Psalms, provides a revealing study for the devout student, especially when it is kept in mind that it is the Spirit of Christ who is speaking in David.